 Tools for Agile Recordkeeping and Accessibility

-Agile marketing requires that a company’s data and information is accurate and accessible at all times.
+Agile marketing requires that a company’s data and information are accurate and accessible at all times.
 Below are some tools that allow you to keep track of processes, customer engagements, and other such events.

 Tools for Agile Content Management